Aging-In-Place and Living In Place™

-Below you may absorb a generous sampling of design considerations to allow you to age more gracefully in your home.
+Below you absorb a generous sampling of design considerations to allow you to live and age more gracefully in your home.
 Most are quite practical and appreciated at any age, in any home.
-An experienced designer like Becky Sue will help you choose solutions that will be aesthetically pleasing and appreciated.
+An experienced designer like Becky Sue will help you choose solutions that will be aesthetically pleasing and make your home more safe and comfortable for everyone!

 - minimal steps, most specifically at entry points